 When I was a junior banker, I learned very quickly that a good approach to improving my pitchbooks without wasting time was to provide the senior banker with something with which they are already familiar and to add a little extra.
 This would get me to the point where I could provide the banker with what they need (and asked for) and show enough ingenuity to be noticed, but not too much to appear as if I was wasting time.

-Of course, Pellucid has been designed with all of these elements in mind (we’ve lived the pain of pitchbook production!).
-Email me for a demo or if you have any of your own strategies or experience with the optimal point of effort, let me know at email@example.com.
+Email me to learn more about how Pellucid can help improve your content strategies, or if you have any of your own experience with the optimal point of effort, let me know at firstname.lastname@example.org.

 Explore Pellucid’s content, created specifically for pitchbooks and financial analysis.
 Request a consultation.